Time and language of the civil union ceremony

 Civil union at the courthouse

-If you and your intended spouse want to form your civil union at the courthouse, contact the courthouse to find out the days and hours of celebration, since these may vary depending on the judicial district.
+If you and your intended spouse want to form your civil union at the courthouse, the time of the ceremony may vary depending on the judicial district concerned.
+You should contact the courthouse to determine the days and times when a civil union ceremony can take place.

 Please note that you will not be able to hold your ceremony, for example, on a Sunday or on January 1.